nickmonad/bips.dev/web/content/118/index.md

 a specific output.
 Any participant can take a transaction and rewrite it by changing the hash reference to the previous output, without invalidating the signatures.
-This allows transactions to be bound to any output that matches the value committed to in the `witness` and whose `witnessProgram`, combined with the spending transaction's `witness` returns `true`.
+This allows transactions to be bound to any output that matches the value committed to in the signature and whose `witnessProgram`, combined with the spending transaction's `witness` returns `true`.